catberry/catberry/docs/modules/context.md

 There are two flags in context for this purpose: `isBrowser` and `isServer`.
 Both flags are read-only properties.

+##Current URL path
+If you need to determine what is the current URL path then you can use `urlPath` property.
+Its value is a concatenation of `location.pathname` and `location.search` in browser and `request.url` at server.

 ##State
 Most important thing in context is `state` property.
 It is an immutable object that you can use to know what application parameters now are.